 Aren’t you glad you clicked on this Shopify guide?
 There’s so much newness and we’re here for it.

 Within the settings panel, merchants can either create a new meta field definition using a new set of types such as colour, URLs and more as well as being able to add validation and descriptions so that whatever is entered here will be in the right format.

-Once a new meta field definition has been created and added to each product, your team will be able to access this directly from the product page.
+Once a new meta field definition has been created and added to each product, your Shopify support team will be able to access this directly from the product page.

 This ability to add new attributes to products changes the way that data can be stored inside Shopify.

-Furthermore, online stores can host data of any format inside one platform and we believe that meta fields are going to be a really important part of Shopify going forward.
+Furthermore, Shopify stores can host data of any format inside one platform and we believe that meta fields are going to be a really important part of Shopify going forward.